LoginRadius/docs/content/references/api/b2b-identity/index.md

 ## Organization By Organization Name

-This API is used to get an organization by organization name.
+Gets the organization by organization name.

 ### Endpoint